 The DNA tests described here can only work in the opposite direction if the child you gave up for adoption (or one of his descendants) takes the same test.
 Since more and more adoptees will be using these tests every year, the chance of that happening will increase as times goes on.

-In my opinion, it would be a wonderful, loving act if birth parents who had given up a child for adoption would also take these tests.
+In my opinion, it would be a wonderful, loving act if birth parents who had given up a child for adoption would also take at least one of these tests.
 This also applies to parents and family members of children lost through forced adoption.
 See my Taken Children page for more on that.

 While you might not get an immediate match with your child, you are setting things up so your child can find you.
 Then, when your child or grandchild finally tests, you will both learn about each other at the same time.